Exploring Antarctica

 Half Moon Island

-Half Moon Island is the location of another Argentine station.
-The name is very appropriate as it does have a perfect half moon shaped bay.
-This was the final stop on my tour of Antarctica.
-It is a truly amazing place to visit.
-It is full of life, beauty, and danger.
-If you do not see it before you die you will have missed experiencing a part of our world unlike any other.
+Half Moon Island is home to another Argentine station.
+Its name is fitting, as it boasts a perfectly half-moon-shaped bay.
+This was the final stop on my Antarctic tour, and it is an absolutely amazing place to visit.
+It teems with life, beauty, and a sense of untamed wilderness.
+To miss seeing it before you die would mean missing an experience unlike any other part of our world.

 Half Moon Island